-The V&A Waterfront in Cape Town is a popular area for shopping, restaurants, craft markets and the starting point for many boat cruises.
-It was created from rehabilitated wharfside sheds.
-And Victorian maritime buildings about 30 years ago.
+The V&A Waterfront in Cape Town is a popular area for shopping, restaurants, craft markets and the starting point for many boat cruises out into the bay.
+It was created from rehabilitated wharf-side sheds, and Victorian maritime buildings.

 There are hundreds of shops, bars and cafés in the V&A Waterfront.
-All within walking distance of the V&A hotels.
-It is also the launch-place for the helicopter flips over the city.
-Boat excursions into Table Bay and the hugely popular boat trip to Robben Island (which takes 3-4 hours).
+All within walking distance of the various V&A hotels.
+Nearby is the launch-place for the helicopter flips over the city.
+Boat excursions into Table Bay and the popular boat excursion to Robben Island (3-4 hours) depart from here.
 There’s lots of entertainment at the weekends and a genuine holiday atmosphere.

-There’s a good choice of hotels in the Cape Town Waterfront.
-However none of them particularly cheap given its popularity.
-You are paying for location!
-Some hotels suggest by their name that they are in the Cape Town Waterfront.
-This is not always the case, some are in the nearby city office area!
+There’s a good choice of hotels in the Cape Town V&A Waterfront.
+They range between 4 star and uber-luxe, and you are certainly for location!
+Note that some hotels suggest by their name, or description, that they are IN the Cape Town Waterfront.
+This is not always the case, some are in the nearby city centre!